tizcoppoli/ms1-rock-band/README.md

   1. As a First Time Visitor, I want to easily understand the genre of the music.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
-Underneath there is a Hero Image with Text "Unforgettable Rock Music".
+     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to their choice section.
+Underneath, there is a Hero Image with the text "Unforgettable Rock Music".
-     2. The main points are made immediately with the hero image
+     2. The main points are made immediately with the hero image.
      3. The user can scroll down to discover more.

   2. 2.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find the closest concert date.

      1. The site has been designed to be fluid and never to entrap the user.
-At the top there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top, there is a clean navigation bar.
+Each link describes the page they will end up at clearly.
-     2. The navbar doesn't hide so the user can go to another section in any moment.
+     2. The navbar doesn't hide so that the user can go to another section at any moment.
-     3. After the hero image there is the gig section where the user can find the next dates.
+     3. After the hero image, there is the gig section where the user can find the next dates.

   3. As a First Time Visitor, I want to see a video of the band to understand if I like the music.

      1. Once the new visitor has viewed the callout and the concert dates, they can play an embedded video.

 - #### Returning Visitor Goals

   1. As a Returning Visitor, I want to know more about the album released.

-     1. In the music section the user can see the album released.
+     1. In the music section, the user can see the album released.
      2. There is the possibility to buy the previous albums and to pre-order the next one.

   2. As a Returning Visitor, I want to find the best way to get in contact with the band with any questions I may have.

-     1. The navigation bar clearly highlights the "Contact" Page.
+     1. The navigation bar highlights the "Contact" Page.
-     2. The user is provided with the email addresses for info, bookings and press.
+     2. The user is provided with the email addresses for info, bookings, and press.
      3. Alternatively, the user can directly fill out the form on the page.
      4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-     5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
+     5. The email button is set up to automatically open up your email app and autofill their email address in the "To" section.

   3. As a Returning Visitor, I want to find community links.
-     1. The YouTube, Facebook, Soundcloud, Instagram, Spotify, Twitter pages can be found at the footer and will open a new tab for the user.
+     1. The YouTube, Facebook, Soundcloud, Instagram, Spotify, and Twitter pages can be found at the footer and open a new tab.

 - #### Frequent User Goals